How to Comply with NFPA 652, Standard on the Fundamentals of Combustible Dust

 - Process Safety Management Programs: We can help you develop the written management systems that are specifically required by NFPA 652 for the on-going management of dust fire, flash fire, explosion hazards.
 Read more about Process Safety Management programs.

 - Training/Competency Building: We can train your operating, engineering, and management staff to validate and assure the levels of understanding and experience exist within your workforce to implement and maintain the necessary on-going requirements of NFPA 652.
 Read more about process safety training.
+We also offer virtual process safety training courses such as Exploding dusts, Explosions, Static Electricity and HAC (Hazardous Area Classification).
+Find out more here.

 - On-going Review and Support: And finally, we can review any existing Dust Hazard Analysis (DHA) you may have already performed to check validity and assist in implementing the findings and recommendations.
 NFPA 652 requires that each DHA must be reviewed and updated at least EVERY 5 YEARS.